-We were appointed as external auditor of F. van Lanschot Bankiers N.V. for the audit of the consolidated financial statements 2014 and have been the external auditor for several years.
+We were appointed as external auditor of Van Lanschot N.V. for the audit of the financial statements 2014 and have been the external auditor for several years.
 Periodic rotation of the signing auditor is an important measure for safeguarding the independence of the auditor.
 The most recent rotation of the signing auditor took place in 2013.